jcarlosmayo/jcarlosmayo.github.io/_posts/2015-01-13-extreme-weather-events.markdown

 ### Which types of events have the greatest economic consequences?

-Floods have caused the major economic losses from 1950 to 2011.
-In that period 86,136 floods have been reported and while they have caused damages in the crops valued in 7,4 billion dollars, the result in property damages reaches 167 billion dollars.
+Floods have been the major cause of economic losses from 1950 to 2011.
+In that period 86,136 floods were reported and while they caused damages in the crops valued in 7,4 billion dollars, the resulted in property damages reaching 167 billion dollars.

 <iframe width="350" height="345" frameborder="0" seamless="seamless" scrolling="no" src="https://plot.ly/~jcarlosmayo/53.embed?width=460&height=345"></iframe>
 <iframe width="350" height="345" frameborder="0" seamless="seamless" scrolling="no" src="https://plot.ly/~jcarlosmayo/57.embed?width=460&height=345"></iframe>